peacebytes/fluentlenium-cucumber/README.md

 ### Build With

 The framework was built on:
-- Web and Mobile automation framework: FluentLenium
+- FluentLenium Core and Cucumber: 3.3.0
-- Test Runner Framework: Cucumber
+- Cucumber core, junit, java: 1.2.5
 - Language: Java
 - Build tool: Apache Maven